-A lot or a little?
+A Lot or a Little?

 Parents need to know that The Amazing Professor Ambrosius' Mansion is an educational comedy series geared toward young grade-schoolers.
 The main characters meet historical figures like composers, explorers, and inventors and learn from them about how their work changed the world.
 In other cases, the professor shares a story about a well-known character of legends.
 This worry-free series is an excellent way of introducing kids to important historical events, and there's plenty of humor and silliness to make the actual educational content seem secondary to kids.

+With efficient storytelling and no-frills animation, this educational comedy series wins mostly on worthwhile content and is sure to please both kids and parents.
+The learning quotient isn't great, given that an episode runs five to six minutes in length, but it's enough to deliver a decent overview of the timeframe and significant events and possibly to pique viewers' curiosity for more concentrated fact-getting on their own.
+It's also a humorous and engaging watch, thanks mostly to the delightful professor and his exuberance for all things learning.
 In a TV culture that often seems to reward the excessive, The Amazing Professor Ambrosius' Mansion is a quiet contender for different reasons.
 It's the kind of show kids and parents can watch together and be equally entertained, and it does its job and moves on rather than languishing in monotonous plots.
 Also impressive is how the series avoids the common trap of repetition of style, changing up its format from one episode to the next.
 It serves viewers well with fun characters who illustrate the importance of being curious and open to learning new things.

 Common Sense Media's unbiased ratings are created by expert reviewers and aren't influenced by the product's creators or by any of our funders, affiliates, or partners.See how we rate